-On March 22, 2014 from 9:00 am to 1:00 pm, our faculty, staff, and students have arranged an array of presentations and demonstrations that will show you the great variety of things you can do with a degree in electrical or computer engineering.
-Many of our labs will open their facilities to show you research that's going on in the department right now.
+On March 19, 2016 from 9:30 am to 1:30 pm, our faculty, staff, and students arranged an array of presentations and demonstrations that showed you the great variety of things you can do with a degree in electrical or computer engineering.
+Many of our labs opened their facilities to show you research that's going on in the department right now.

-Additionally, a number of our fellow engineering departments will be opening their doors to visitors too.
-We encourage you to stop by and pay them a visit as well to get a better feeling for the overall academic diversity offered at NC State.
+Additionally, a number of our fellow engineering departments opened their doors to visitors too.
+We encouraged you to stop by and pay them a visit as well to get a better feeling for the overall academic diversity offered at NC State.

-The ECE Department will be hosting a free reception during the Engineering Open House for all visitors to the department.
+The ECE Department hosts a free reception during the Engineering Open House for all visitors to the department.
 The reception will be held in the west atrium of Engineering Building II on Centennial Campus.
-Our faculty and students will greet you there, where you can get a departmental brochure, grab a guide to our labs and displays, and fill up on complimentary refreshments.
+Our faculty and students greet you there, where you can get a departmental brochure, grab a guide to our labs and displays, and fill up on complimentary refreshments.

 |FREEDM: Researching the nation's smart grid while educating the next generation of engineers.||ASSIST: Developing nano-enabled energy harvesting, energy storage nanodevices and sensors to create innovative battery-free, body-powered, and wearable health monitoring systems.||Student Organizations & Senior Design Projects: Prof. Greg Dunko and students, featuring the IEEE Underwater and Ground Robotics Teams, Elephant Tracking Collar, Sports Rehabilitation Knee Brace, 3D Full-Body Scanner, Light Up Hoodie, and Autonomous Greens Mower at The Troxler Design Center (Room 1003 EB II).|